 - Division 3 – 6th – 8th Grade

 - Division 4 – 9th – 12th Grade

 For the first place winner of each division, please complete an entry form and attach it to the back of the original artwork with a paperclip.
 Posters will not be returned.
 Take a photo or copy of your poster before submitting it.

 Competition coordinators should take photographs or color copies of the 3 winning entries in each division and submit them on the group results form.
 This form will be used to issue certificates to those students.
 Please do not send originals for 2nd and 3rd place to the zoo.

 Folded posters will not be accepted.
 Artwork should be rolled and shipped in a mailing tube or be packed and wrapped flat.
 Please read the poster contest rules carefully, as only posters that meet the contest rules will be considered.
 Send your posters to the following address:

 Asheboro, NC 27205

-Posters must be postmarked on or before the second Friday in December.
+Posters must be postmarked on or before Dec.
+20, 2013.
 Winners will be notified by mail.

 The posters will be grouped in one of the following four grade categories: